databricks/databricks-vscode/packages/databricks-vscode/src/telemetry/README.md

 `python_env.adoption`, emitted by `pythonSetupExtensions.ts`
-(`recordPythonSetupAdoption`) and driven by `python-setup/controllers/PythonSetupAdoptionReporter.ts`.
-A once-per-session gauge, fired on the first `CONNECTED` transition so the attached compute is known.
+(`recordPythonSetupAdoption`) and driven by `python-setup/controllers/PythonSetupAdoptionManager.ts`.
+A once-per-session gauge, fired on the first `CONNECTED` transition (so the attached compute is known) and on setup completion (to catch a project that becomes VPEX-active mid-session);
+it dedupes per project root, so whichever fires first is the one reading.

 ### Why it is emitted only when VPEX-active